- About Us

 5 Mental Health Apps for your Phone

 Mental Health issues affect 1.2m people in the UK every year, but there are hundreds of useful tools and options to help you cope.
-As part of Mental Health Awareness Week, we put together a short list of 5 of our favourite smartphone apps, which give support and help to those suffering with mental health problems.
+We have put together a short list of 5 of our favourite smartphone apps, which give support and help to those suffering with mental health problems.

 What’s Up? is a free app offering an array of Cognitive Behavioural Therapy and Acceptance Commitment Therapy methods, which can help you cope with anxiety, stress, anger, depression and many more.
 The app is very user friendly with easy-to-follow methods meaning you can get the help you need quickly.